aymericbeaumet/learn/lessons/011-variables-string.md

 let firstname = 'John';
 ```

-- create a new variable named `lastname` with the value 'Doe'
+1. Create a new variable named `lastname` with the value 'Doe'